Pressure Cook Tomato-Based Recipes Like a Pro!

 Does your pressure cooker scorch and burn at the thought of pressure cooking a tomato-based recipe?
 Are you tired of chipping away last night’s dinner from the base of your pressure cooker?
 Think you can’t pressure cook a recipe that is boiled, soaked, or stewed in tomatoes?!?!
 I’m sharing my pro tips for getting delicious scorch-free tomato-based sauces and recipes in your pressure cooker.

-First let’s get a big pressure cooking myths out of the way…
+First, let’s get a big pressure cooking myth out of the way…

 It’s not the sugar